Guildtown hotel closes its pub as tenants leave after less than five months

 “The rooms are still open and we are in discussion with new tenants at the moment.”

-The Inn has been a popular watering hole in Perthshire for generations.
+The Inn, on Main Road, has been a popular watering hole in Perthshire for generations.

 Living up to its name, its bar and bedrooms are a draw for anglers visiting the nearby River Tay and Isla.